leticia-paixao-wermelinger/so_long/README.md

 The player can be controlled using the keyboard's arrow keys or the W, A, S, and D keys.

 ##Closing the game
-The game is closed when you win it or by pressing the ESC key or by clicking int the (x) in the top corner of the window.
+The game is closed when you win it or by pressing the ESC key or by clicking in the (x) in the top corner of the window.